r4pi/r4pi.org/content/index.md

 The screenshot above shows some of the analytical and plotting capabilities of R with code borrowed from the ["palmerpenguins" package website](https://allisonhorst.github.io/palmerpenguins/).

+## Installation

+Now you know what the project is all about, it's time to move on to [installation](docs/installation.md).